-- Eid al Adha: 19 to 22 July 2021 TBC (4 days)
+- Arafat Day and Eid al Adha: 27 June to 30 June 2023 (4 days)

-- Commemoration Day: Tuesday, 1 December
+- Commemoration Day: Tuesday, 1 December (fixed date)

-- UAE National Day: Wednesday, 2 December and Thursday, 3 December
+- UAE National Day: Wednesday, 2 December and Thursday, 3 December (fixed date)

-Before you go… Important things to consider planning a trip to Abu Dhabi
+Before you go… Important things to consider when planning a trip to Abu Dhabi

-- Pop into our essential planning information page, it includes everything you need to know about getting around Abu Dhabi, a handy guide on what to pack as well as top tips for first-timers on the dos and don’ts, laws, and customs in the UAE.
+- Pop into our essential planning information page; it includes everything you need to know about getting around Abu Dhabi, a handy guide on what to pack and top tips for first-timers on the dos and don’ts, laws, and customs in the UAE.